From acupuncture to health coaching to massage therapy, here’s how these treatments work—and how they might help you.

 Biofeedback therapists train patients in a number of mental exercises and relaxation techniques with the goal of improving conditions such as chronic pain, headaches, or high blood pressure.
 Once trained, patients can practice these techniques virtually anywhere.

-Alternative Therapy #6: Reiki
+Alternative Therapy #6: Reflexology

 With Reiki, it’s all about energy.
 The therapy is based on the idea that everyone’s body is home to an unseen “life force energy.”
 Illness and stress signify low life force energy, while vitality and good health represent strong life force energy.